joel237/myblog/i_love_java.md

 I love Java ;-) :

-During my 20 years of experience i could say without a doubt that i code for more than 15 year in JAVA because i loved it , and it was fun to do ;-)
+During my 20 years of experience i could say without a doubt that i code for more than 15 years in JAVA because i loved it , and it was fun to do ;-)